SovereignCloudStack/docs/standards/certification/subjects-versions.md

 # Scopes and Versions

-The SCS Certification scopes are discrimitated in two dimensions.
+The SCS Certification scopes are discriminated in two dimensions.
 The first is the technology layer, which is either IaaS (infrastructure) or KaaS (Kubernetes).
-The second dimension is the level, which refer to the level of sovereignity, which is achieved by the certificate.
+The second dimension is the level, which refer to the level of sovereignty, which is achieved by the certificate.
 There are three different levels:

 - SCS compatible
 - SCS open